Pokekea Megalithic Site

-The Pokekea Megalithic Site is a megalithic archaeological site in the Lore Lindu National Park.
+The Pokekea Megalithic Site is a megalithic archaeological site in the Lore Lindu National Park in Indonesia.
 It is located in the Behoa (Besoa) Valley northwest of Bada Valley.
-The Behoa valley is notable for its preserved kalambas, megaliths shaped like large cylindrical stone vats.
+It is notable for its preserved kalambas, megaliths shaped like large cylindrical stone vats.
 The kalambas served as communal funerary urns and resemble in form and function the monuments on the Plain of Jars in Laos.

+Features

-At Pokekea there are 27 kalambas, together with decorated stone lids and statues (Indonesian: arcas).
+There are 27 kalambas at Pokekea, as well as decorated stone lids and statues (Indonesian: arcas).
 A kalamba at the park entrance is decorated by faces arranged in a strip along its outer wall.
 Their features are similar to the arcas in the Bada Valley.

-The lids next to the kalambas are also decorated, some with small protruding statues of monkeys and lizards around their edge.
+The lids next to the kalambas are also decorated, some with small protruding carvings of monkeys and lizards around their edge.
 Excavations at the site carried out in 2008 by Dwi Yuniawati have shown that kalambas served as family burial chambers containing a minimum of ten people.
 The kalambas probably did not house the remains of the entire tribe, but were reserved for the elite.
-The remains show traces of teeth mutilation and cremation.
+The remains show traces of tooth mutilation and cremation.

+Dating

 Analysis of two kalambas at Pokekea carried out in 2006 by Wiebke Kirleis, Valério Pillar and Hermann Behling suggest a date range between 766–898 and 1146–1272 AD.